fernandohu/quickstart-java-springboot-batch-maven/README.md

 After the end of the Job execution, the class `JobCompletionNotificationListener` is triggered to notify the end of the execution.

+The batch application uppercase all information that is in the database (you can see it in the logs).

 ## Requirements

 - Git